Sthaagg/CheskoPapyrusShared/README.md

 use `ModEvent`.

 To register for the custom event, we must reference the Quest that serves as our emitter.
-Unlike Mod Events, we must call the right function depending on the type of the registrar.
+We must call the right function depending on the type of the registrar.
 You can register **Forms**, **Aliases**, and **ActiveMagicEffects**.
 If your object is not one of these types, see if it can be cast to it.
 For instance, ReferenceAliases can be cast to Alias.

 As an example, we will register a wagon to myCoolEvent.
 You'll notice that unlike Mod Events, we must pass a third parameter, which is the object being registered.
+Otherwise, this should look fairly familar to SKSE Mod Event users.

 We'll define the custom event below as well. myCoolEvent has 3 parameters.
 When the event is sent (either by SKSE Mod Event or by Fallback Event),